The Bourne Identity (2002 film): Development

 Director Doug Liman had been a fan of the source novel by Robert Ludlum since he read it in high school.
-Near the end of production of Liman's previous film Swingers, Liman decided to develop a film adaptation of the novel.
-After more than two years of securing rights to the book from Warner Bros. and a further year of screenplay development with screenwriter Tony Gilroy, the film went through two years of production.
-Universal Pictures acquired the film rights to Ludlum's books in the hopes of starting a new film franchise.
-William Blake Herron was brought in to rewrite the script in 1999.
+Near the end of production of Liman's previous film Swingers in 1996, Liman decided to develop a film adaptation of the novel.
+However, he could not initially move forward with the project because Warner Bros. still owned the film rights.
+After more than two years of securing rights to the book and a further year of screenplay development with screenwriter Tony Gilroy, the film went through two years of production.
+Universal Pictures acquired the film rights to Ludlum's books in the hopes of starting a new film franchise, and because studio CEO Stacey Snider later admitted to being "intrigued by the pairing of an independent-minded filmmaker with a familiar studio genre."
+Ludlum approved of the adaptation after befriending Liman, who repeatedly visited the author's home in Glacier National Park, Montana, to consult him.